timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART II-GENERAL BENEFITS/CHAPTER 17-HOSPITAL, NURSING HOME, DOMICILIARY, AND MEDICAL CARE/SUBCHAPTER II-HOSPITAL, NURSING HOME, OR DOMICILIARY CARE AND MEDICAL TREATMENT.md

   * (4) The Centers for Disease Control and Prevention.

-* (f) SEXUAL TRAUMA RESEARCH.—In carrying out the comprehensive program, the Secretary shall provide for research on mental health care for veterans who have experienced sexual trauma while in military service.
-The research design shall include consideration of veterans of a reserve component.
+* (f) SEXUAL TRAUMA RESEARCH.—In carrying out the comprehensive program, the Secretary shall provide for research on mental health care for covered individuals who have experienced sexual trauma while in military service.
+The research design shall include consideration of veterans or members of a reserve component.

-* (g) 24-HOUR MENTAL HEALTH CARE.—In carrying out the comprehensive program, the Secretary shall provide for mental health care availability to veterans on a 24-hour basis.
+* (g) 24-HOUR MENTAL HEALTH CARE.—In carrying out the comprehensive program, the Secretary shall provide for mental health care availability to covered individuals on a 24-hour basis.

-* (h) HOTLINE.—In carrying out the comprehensive program, the Secretary may provide for a toll-free hotline for veterans to be staffed by appropriately trained mental health personnel and available at all times.
+* (h) HOTLINE.—In carrying out the comprehensive program, the Secretary may provide for a toll-free hotline for covered individuals to be staffed by appropriately trained mental health personnel and available at all times.

-* (i) OUTREACH AND EDUCATION FOR VETERANS AND FAMILIES.—In carrying out the comprehensive program, the Secretary shall provide for outreach to and education for veterans and the families of veterans, with special emphasis on providing information to veterans of Operation Iraqi Freedom and Operation Enduring Freedom and the families of such veterans.
+* (i) OUTREACH AND EDUCATION.—In carrying out the comprehensive program, the Secretary shall provide for outreach to and education for covered individuals and the families of covered individuals, with special emphasis on providing information to veterans of Operation Iraqi Freedom and Operation Enduring Freedom and the families of such veterans.
 Education to promote mental health shall include information designed to—

   * (1) remove the stigma associated with mental illness;

-  * (2) encourage veterans to seek treatment and assistance for mental illness;
+  * (2) encourage covered individuals to seek treatment and assistance for mental illness;

   * (3) promote skills for coping with mental illness; and

-  * (4) help families of veterans with—
+  * (4) help families of covered individuals with—

-    * (A) understanding issues arising from the readjustment of veterans to civilian life;
+    * (A) understanding issues arising from the readjustment of covered individuals to civilian life;

     * (B) identifying signs and symptoms of mental illness; and

-    * (C) encouraging veterans to seek assistance for mental illness.
+    * (C) encouraging covered individuals to seek assistance for mental illness.

-* (j) PEER SUPPORT COUNSELING PROGRAM.—(1) In carrying out the comprehensive program, the Secretary shall establish and carry out a peer support counseling program, under which veterans shall be permitted to volunteer as peer counselors—
+* (j) PEER SUPPORT COUNSELING PROGRAM.—(1) In carrying out the comprehensive program, the Secretary shall establish and carry out a peer support counseling program, under which covered individuals shall be permitted to volunteer as peer counselors—

-  * (A) to assist other veterans with issues related to mental health and readjustment; and
+  * (A) to assist other covered individuals with issues related to mental health and readjustment; and

-  * (B) to conduct outreach to veterans and the families of veterans.
+  * (B) to conduct outreach to covered individuals and the families of covered individuals.

 * (2) In carrying out the peer support counseling program under this subsection, the Secretary shall provide adequate training for peer counselors, including training carried out under the national program of training required by section 304(c) of the Caregivers and Veterans Omnibus Health Services Act of 2010 (38 U.S.C.
 1712A note).

 * (3) In addition to other locations the Secretary considers appropriate, the Secretary shall carry out the peer support program under this subsection at each Department medical center.

-* (4)(A) As part of the counseling program under this subsection, the Secretary shall emphasize appointing peer support counselors for women veterans.
+* (4)(A) As part of the counseling program under this subsection, the Secretary shall emphasize appointing peer support counselors for covered individuals who are women.
 To the degree practicable, the Secretary shall seek to recruit women peer support counselors with expertise in—

   * (i) female gender-specific issues and services;